KyrollosIskandar/KyrollosIsk3000/README.md

 Hello.
 I am Kyrollos Iskandar.

-I aspire to be a professional Physicist and Data Scientist.
+I am an analytical problem solver and aspire to be a professional Applied Physicist and Data Scientist.

 I like to make software and hardware.